-2. Are there any points that do not follow the correlation?
+2. Are there any points that are not on the line?
 If so, can you think of a reason why?

-3. PREDICT the energy of ball bearing #3 dropped from two meters.
+PREDICT the energy of the largest ball bearing when dropped from two meters.
 Use your best fit line on Graph 1 to estimate the crater size.
 SHOW YOUR WORK!
+Physics 104 - Astronomy

-4. Drop ball bearing #3 from two meters.
+4. Drop the large ball bearing from two meters.
 Did your prediction in question 3 work?
 How far off was it?
 What are the possible sources of error?
 Don't just say "Human Error."
 Think about the precision of your measurements and how you're performing the experiment.